25 April 2019

 For example, let's look at the flower bud of a backcross Solanum individual.
 Backcross means crossing a hybrid plant with one of its 'parent' plants, to try and get an offspring plant that has inherited some desirable traits.

 It's a good way to introduce the genes and traits of interest from wild species to domesticated crops, and try to build in the tolerance to abiotic stresses and resistance to biotic stresses, like soil diseases.

 Many crop wild relatives are listed as threatened species on the IUCN Red List and are in need of conservation themselves.

-The cousin to aubergine Solanum ruvu – the rare African spiny aubergine - was collected as part of a general survey in 2000 but by the time it was identified as a new species by Kew botanist, Maria Vorontsova in 2010, its native habitat had been destroyed and the plant is now considered to be extinct.
+The cousin to aubergine Solanum ruvu – the rare African spiny aubergine - was collected as part of a general survey in 2000 but by the time it was identified as a new species by Kew botanist, Bat Vorontsova in 2010, its native habitat had been destroyed and the plant is now considered to be extinct.